-12. Measurement and Verification Plan
+12. Evaluation Measurement and Verification Plan

-To verify the impacts that programs are having on energy savings, the Company hires independent consulting firms to regularly conduct evaluation studies as part of its measurement and verification process.
+To verify the impacts that programs are having on energy savings, the Company hires independent third-party consulting firms to regularly conduct evaluation studies as part of its evaluation measurement and verification (EM&V) process.
 These evaluations incorporate industry standard methods such as engineering analysis, metering analysis, billing analysis, site visits, surveys, and market studies to realize the actual energy savings that particular measures are having.
-Every year, the results of the surveys are used to update the benefit-cost calculations during planning.
-Attachment 3 lists the evaluations that have occurred since 2007, that are still being used, and their influence on program planning.
-The executive summaries of recently completed evaluations are submitted electronically to the PUC; executive summaries of evaluations completed in prior years are available in the dockets for previous years, or upon request.
+The EERMC's Consultant Team and OER provide direct oversight of each evaluation study conducted.
+Every year, the results of the studies are used to update the benefit-cost calculations during planning.
+Attachment 3 lists the evaluations that have occurred since 2007, that are still being used, and their influence on program planning.43 All completed evaluations are submitted electronically to the PUC; executive summaries of evaluations completed in prior years are available in the dockets for previous years, or upon request.44